Resources for Students and Educators

 Resources for students and educators

-- Student loan payment deferral: The federal Coronavirus Aid Relief, and Economic Security (CARES) Act requires the Secretary of Education to defer student loan payments, principal and interest, through September 30, 2020.
+- Student loan payment deferral: The Department of Education has announced that they are deferring student loan payments, principal and interest, through January 31, 2021.
 These deferred payments only apply to federally-owned loans.

 - Work study: The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act allows higher education institutions to issue work-study payments as a lump sum or in payments similar to paychecks to students who are unable to work due to workplace closures related to COVID-19.